90 mm gun M1/M2/M3: Further developments

 In 1948 an improved version of the M3A1, designated as the T119, was designed to be used on the T42 (and later M47 Patton) and had a higher muzzle velocity using new ammunition loaded to produce higher chamber pressures.
 The new ammunition had a slightly longer shoulder to prevent accidental chambering in the older M3 variants.
 The T119 was backwards compatible with the ammunition used on the M3A1.
-Upon standardization of the M47 in 1951, the T119 was redesignated as the 90 mm gun M36.
+Upon standardization of the M47 in 1951, the T119E1 version was redesignated as the 90 mm gun M36.

 The lightweight variant of the T119, designated as the T139 and standardized as the 90 mm gun M41, equipped the M48 Patton tanks used in the Vietnam War.
 The M41 with a modified recoil system was mounted as the 90 mm gun M54 on the M56 Scorpion anti-tank vehicle.
+This gun was found to be inadequate and incapable of penetrating modern armor, requiring a stop gap of HEAT-FS shells to be utilized until the 105mm L7 derivative could become more prevalent.

 Coast artillery

 During World War II the Coast Artillery Corps adopted the 90 mm M1 to supplement or replace aging three-inch guns in harbor defense commands in CONUS and US territories.
 The guns were organized in anti-motor torpedo boat (AMTB) batteries, typically with four 90 mm guns and two 37 mm or 40 mm AA guns each.
 Typically two of the 90 mm guns were on T3/M3 fixed mounts and two were on towed M1A1 or M2 mounts, with the 37 mm or 40 mm weapons on single towed mounts.
 The T3/M3 mount was designed for anti-surface or anti-aircraft fire.
 Emplacements for at least 90 batteries of two fixed guns each, plus mobile weapons, were constructed in CONUS, Panama, Alaska, Hawaii, Puerto Rico, and elsewhere in 1943.